Twasi/twasi-docs/docs/home.md

 ### Twasi-Panel

 Twasi-Panel is the frontend application of Twasi.
-It is using the react framework maintained by facebook to offer a modern and fast user interface.
+It is using the react framework maintained by Facebook to offer a modern and fast user interface.
 It runs in all modern browsers and does not require any installation.

 ## History